on orders of $85 or more

 This web page shows only a small excerpt of our Llewellyn research.
 Another 253 words (18 lines of text) covering the years 1066, 1500, 1380 and 1415 are included under the topic Early Llewellyn History in all our PDF Extended History products

 Another 28 words (2 lines of text) are included under the topic Early Llewellyn Notables in all our PDF Extended History products.

 anxiously awaited the work, freedom, and opportunities that they believed lay in North America.
 Those who did journey over to the United States and what became known as Canada often realized those dreams, but only through much toil and perseverance.
 Whenever and however these Welsh

-Llewellyn Settlers in the United States in the 17th Century
+Llewellyn Settlers in United States in the 17th Century

-Llewellyn Settlers in the United States in the 19th Century
+Llewellyn Settlers in United States in the 19th Century